libertylocked/vagrant-torrent/README.md

 vagrant-torrent
 ---
-Vagrantfile to set up a VM for torrenting.
+An Arch Linux VM for torrenting with qBittorrent.

 # Requirements
 - Vagrant